1m1-github/EVMPlus/README.md

 ### use cases

-lots of scientific, mathematical, financial, digital art calculations require universal functions such as EXP, LOG, SIN. the ability to calculate a^b is considered so basic, that even high school scientific calculators include it. in mathematical finance e.g., going from annualized volatility to daily volatility requires taking the 16th root (a^(1/16)).
+lots of scientific, mathematical, financial, digital art calculations require universal functions such as EXP, LOG2, SIN. the ability to calculate a^b is considered so basic, that even high school scientific calculators include it. in mathematical finance e.g., going from annualized volatility to daily volatility requires taking the 16th root (a^(1/16)).

 these new capabilities will invite large universes of apps into Ethereum.